sproffer/parse_pdf_to_dataframe/README.md

 extract headers and contents, and put them to Padndas dataframe, and output to a CSV file.

-To be incorporated into AI processing with consumed PDF contents.
+To be incorporated into LLM processing with consumed PDF contents.

 #### Dataframe format:
      df = pd.DataFrame(None, columns=['pdf_file', 'header', 'content', 'combined'])